 Determine the best size and type after practical experimentation.
 As a starting point, refer to the props listed in the accompanying table.
-Slightly larger, or even slightly smaller, props than those shown in the table may be used, but remember that speed the propeller noise will increase if blade tip is raised, due to higher rpm or if a larger-diameter/lower-pitched prop is used.
+Slightly larger, or even slightly smaller, props than those shown in the table may be used, but remember that the propeller noise will increase, due to higher rpm or if a largerdiameter/lower-pitched prop is used.